Last updated on October 17th, 2019 at 03:44 pm

 Occupy Wall Street was a protest movement that began on September 17, 2011, in Zuccotti Park, New York City against economic inequality.
 You remember–the 1%–the percent of the world’s population who holds over 47% of the global wealth.

 Yeah, that one.

-In my youth I did some sitting in on several issues that mattered to me, like nuclear weapons research in public universities and the investment of public and corporate money in the then-Apartheid state of South Africa.
+In my youth, I did some “sitting-in” protests on several issues that mattered to me, like nuclear weapons research in public universities and the investment of public and corporate money in the then-Apartheid state of South Africa.